Marianne Straub: Academic work

 Straub's work was already well respected by 1952, when she spoke at the international craft conference held at Dartington Hall and argued for the preservation of knowledge among the crafts community.

 She became an influential textile teacher, combining work with Warner with teaching at Central School of Art, London from 1956.
 She also taught at Hornsey College of Art and the Royal College of Art.
 She was on the advisory council for the School of Art at Goldsmiths' College.

 On retirement in 1970, she left Great Bardfield and moved to Cambridge.
 She continued to maintain her interest in cloth and weaving in retirement.
 In a letter to curator, academic and author Mary Schoeser some three months before her death, Straub described her design process.
 "Whilst thinking of the new cloth, I think of its weight, its draping qualities, the handle; I see it in colours...The essence of the whole exercise is to place the cloth, in my imagination, into the situation in which it will be used."

 Awards

 Straub was made a Royal Designer for Industry in 1972.
 In 1993, she received the Sir Misha Black Medal.
-She was also a Fellow of the Society of Industrial Artists and Designers (SIAD) and was appointed an OBE for services to textile weaving.
+She was a member of the Red Rose Guild and also a Fellow of the Society of Industrial Artists and Designers (SIAD) and was appointed an OBE for services to textile weaving.